pedrokkrause/niftymath/README.md

 ## Usage

-Open the folder with setup.py and niftymath.pyx in the command prompt and run
+If you use a 64-bit Windows and Python 3.12, you may use the already compiled module.
+If not then open the folder with setup.py and niftymath.pyx in the command prompt and run

 `python setup.py build_ext --inplace`